RareMojo/YoBot-Discord/README.md

 # #YoBot
 <br>

-The YoBot project is a structured and customizable bot framework implemented in Python.
+The YoBot project is a basic, structured, and customizable bot framework implemented in Python.

 It comes prepared to with a localized terminal, extension loading, examples, and other essentials.